lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 ============

-The data section allows the programmer to easily define initial values for the computer's RAM.
-The data section does not effect ROM.
+The data section allows the programmer to easily define initial values for the computer's data ROM.
+The data section does not effect the program ROM.
-There are 13 data commands split into two groups
+There are 4 data commands.
-(8 Value commands & 1 Block command):

 Value commands:
 - word
 - array
-- long-array
 - fill-array
 - str
-- wstr
-- long-str
-- long-wstr

-Block command:
-- move

-A value command takes a name argument as its first parameter.
+A data command takes a name argument as its first parameter.
-The name is entered into the symbol table as a key that maps to the current RAM address.
-This allows the RAM cell address to be used like a variable in the program section.
+The name is entered into the symbol table as a key that maps to the current data ROM address.
+This allows the data ROM cell address to be used like a variable in the program section.
 To prevent an entry into the symbol table, set the name to `_`.
 If the name is `_`, then nothing is entered into the symbol table.

 ## word ##
-Sets the current address in the RAM to specified 16-bit value.
+Sets the current address in the data ROM to specified 16-bit value.
 The value can be a symbol defined in the symbol table.

 ```
-word name initValue     # put initValue at current address in RAM
+word name initValue     # put initValue at current address in data ROM
-                        # & SymbolTable[name] maps to current RAM address
+                        # & SymbolTable[name] maps to current data ROM address

-word x 42               # RAM cell at current address contains 42
+word x 42               # Data ROM cell at current address contains 42
-                        # & SymbolTable[x] maps to current RAM address
+                        # & SymbolTable[x] maps to current data ROM address

 word _ 99               # The value at current address is 99, but nothing is
                         # added to the symbol table